daltonbr/problems/_30DaysOfCode/30DaysOfCode.md

 # 30 Days of Code

-Although these daily challenges are fairly easy, they are a good review of basic concepts.
+Although some of these daily challenges are fairly easy, they are a good review of basic concepts.
 This is a [challenge](https://www.hackerrank.com/domains/tutorials/30-days-of-code) from [HackerRank.com](www.hackerrank.com).

 ## Started January 30rd, 2018
+## Finished February 28th, 2018!
+Yay ✌️

 - [x] Day 0 - Hello, World
 - [x] Day 1 - Data Types